Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Preliminary

-\paragraph{MARL as Markov Games} Consider learning in a multi-agent decision process described by a partially observable Markov game (POMG).
+\textbf{Multi-Agent Reinforcement Learning.} Consider learning in a multi-agent decision process described by a partially observable Markov game (POMG).
 A POMG with $N$ agents indexed by $i\in \{1,2,\dots, N\}:=[N]$ includes a global state space $\cS$, each agent's action space $\cA_i$, and a set of observations $\cO_i$ for each individual.
 The typical elements of these spaces are denoted by the corresponding uncapitalized letters.
-The time step is denoted by $t\in \N_{+}$ appearing as the superscript in the sequel.
+The time step is denoted by $t\in \N_{+}$, appearing as the superscript in the sequel.
 Unaware of the global state $s^t$, each agent receives a local observation $o^t_i\in \cO_i$ and chooses an action $a^t_i$.
-Then, with the joint actions of all agents, denoted by the bold symbol $\boldsymbol{a}^t=(a_1^t,a^t_2,\ldots, a^t_N)$, the environment transits to the next state $s^{t+1}$ according to the transition kernel $\cP: \cS\times \prod_{i\in [N]} \cA_i\rightarrow \Delta(\cS)$, and the decision-making process repeat.
-We assume all involved sets in this work are Borel sets (either discrete or continuous), and $\Delta(\cdot)$ denotes the Borel probability measure.
-To be specific, $\cP(s^{t+1}|s^t, \boldsymbol{a}^t)$ give the distribution of the next state.
+Denote by the bold symbol $\bm{o}^t=\{o_1^t,o^t_2,\ldots, o^t_N\}$ the joint observation.
+Then, with the joint actions of all agents, denoted by the bold symbol $\bm{a}^t=(a_1^t,a^t_2,\ldots, a^t_N)$, the environment transits to the next state $s^{t+1}$ according to the transition kernel $\cP: \cS\times \prod_{i\in [N]} \cA_i\rightarrow \Delta(\cS)$, and the decision-making process repeat.
+We assume all involved sets in this work are Borel sets (either discrete or continuous), and $\Delta(\cdot)$ denotes the Borel probability measure, e.g., $\cP(s^{t+1}|s^t, \bm{a}^t)$ give the distribution of the next state.